LaRue County, Kentucky: Lincoln Days

-The county sponsors the annual Lincoln Days celebration on the first full weekend of October, Friday through Sunday.
+The county hosts the annual Lincoln Days celebration on the first full weekend of October, Saturday through Sunday in Hodgenville.
 Highlights include the Lincoln Look-A-Like contests, rail-splitting competitions, a parade, shopping booths and concerts by local talent (mostly country, bluegrass and Southern gospel).

 Politics

 LaRue County has leaned heavily Republican in presidential elections since the turn of the century.
 Three-quarters of the county's overall vote went to Donald Trump in the 2016 election.

+Elected officials

+Education

+All of Larue County is in the Larue County School District.